 CURRENT LIST OF FARMS & FIBRE ORIGINS

-BLACK SHEEP FARM | Grey County, Ontario (Romney, Gotland and Shetland cross sheep wool)
+BLACK SHEEP FARM | Grey County, Ontario (Romney, Gotland and Shetland cross sheep wool with a focus on natural colours)

-VIRIDITAS FARM | Northern California (Organically Bred FOXFIBRE®)
+SALLY FOX/ VIRIDITAS FARM | Northern California (Organically Bred FOXFIBRE®)

 A biodynamic farm and research site, owned and operated by Sally Fox, a pioneering scientist, artist, and activist Known for her work with heirloom, naturally coloured cotton varieties, Sally has dedicated her life to rescuing these unique plants from the forgotten halls of history and refining their genetics to improve the quality of their fibres.
 Growing naturally in rich, subtle shades of green, brown, and red, coloured cottons require no dyeing while their heartier genetics both reduce their water needs and provide stronger resistance to pests.
 Sally’s lifelong dedication to regenerative, organic farming is evident in her integration of livestock and crop rotation systems, notably featuring heirloom Sonora Wheat–renowned for its soil-enriching qualities.
 Paving the way for farmers that came after her, commercial organic cotton farming in the US owes much of its life to Sally.